johnstevenson/jsonrpc/README.md

   error_log($client->error);
 }
 ```
+If you just want a client to send simple requests, then there is no need to read any further.
+However the next sections explain notification and batch requests.

+---

 ### Notification requests
 A notification is a call to the server which does not require a response.
 You send one by using the `$client->notify` function, which takes the same arguments as the `$client->call` function described above: